-- A. The superintendent of schools develops recommendations on the six-year CIP after considering staff advice, any input from PT(S)A cluster position papers or comments, task forces, work groups, advisory committees, roundtable reports, option or approach evaluations, public forums, surveys, and/or input from other organizations and individuals through avenues of community input. - B. The recommendations of the superintendent of schools are published no later than November 1, depending on the nature of the facility issues.
+- A. The superintendent of schools develops recommendations on the six-year CIP after considering staff advice, any input from PTA cluster position papers or comments, task forces, work groups, advisory committees, roundtable reports, option or approach evaluations, public forums, surveys, and/or input from other organizations and individuals through avenues of community input. - B. The recommendations of the superintendent of schools are published no later than November 1, depending on the nature of the facility issues.
 Some recommendations may be published in mid-October or mid-February when necessary depending on the nature of the facility issues.
-In addition, recommendations may be made at other times of the year if the Board determines that an unusual circumstance exists that warrants a condensed schedule for recommendations and Board review and action. - C. Recommendations of the superintendent of schools are posted to the MCPS website, and affected school principals and PT(S)As are notified of their availability and the process for Board review and action. - D. The Board holds one or more work sessions to review the superintendent of schools' recommendations.
+In addition, recommendations may be made at other times of the year if the Board determines that an unusual circumstance exists that warrants a condensed schedule for recommendations and Board review and action. - C. Recommendations of the superintendent of schools are posted to the MCPS website, and affected school principals and PTAs are notified of their availability and the process for Board review and action. - D. The Board holds a work session to review the superintendent of schools' recommendations.
 The Board may request by majority vote that alternatives to the superintendent of schools' recommendation for boundary changes, geographic student choice assignment plans, or closures or consolidations of schools be developed for Board consideration.
 Any significant modification to the superintendent of schools' recommendation requires an alternative supported by a majority of Board members.
-Any modification that impacts any or all of a school community that has not previously been included in the superintendent of schools' recommendation should be considered a significant modification. - 1.
-Recommendations from the superintendent of schools and Board-requested alternatives are subject to a public hearing prior to final Board action.
-When an alternative is identified by the Board at any work session, a public hearing must be held following that work session to receive public comment on the alternative.
+Any modification that impacts any or all of a school community that has not previously been included in the superintendent of schools' recommendation should be considered a significant modification.

-2. The Board has the discretion to adopt minor modifications to the superintendent of schools' recommendation or Board-requested alternative(s) if this action will not have a significant impact on a plan that has received public review.
-Alternatives will not be considered after a Board work session without adequate notification and opportunity for comment by the affected communities.
+- 1. Recommendations from the superintendent of schools and Board-requested alternatives are subject to a public hearing prior to final Board action. - 2.
+The Board has the discretion to adopt minor modifications to the superintendent of schools' recommendation or Board-requested alternative(s) if this action will not have a significant impact on a plan that has received public review.
+Alternatives will not be considered after the Board work session without adequate notification and opportunity for comment by the affected communities.